WMMS: Rover's Morning Glory

 Radio personality Rover (Shane French), host of Rover's Morning Glory, took over weekday mornings at WMMS on April 1, 2008, following a contract dispute with WKRK-FM owner CBS Radio; John Gorman compared signing the popular morning personality to a "coup".
 Born in Chicago but raised in Las Vegas, Rover worked for rock stations KISW in Seattle and KXPK in Denver prior to arriving in Cleveland.
 Additionally, Rover was the Midwest replacement for Howard Stern under CBS's Free FM branding concept following Stern's move to Sirius Satellite Radio in 2006, originating from Chicago's WCKG.
-Rover's contract with CBS was set to expire, but it was an affiliate contract inherited from the Free FM stint—CBS transferred him back to WKRK-FM after WCKG cancelled it—and not a talent contract, thus he was not subject to a non-compete clause.
+Rover's contract with CBS was set to expire, but it was an affiliate contract inherited from the Free FM stint – CBS transferred him back to WKRK-FM after WCKG cancelled it – and not a talent contract, thus he was not subject to a non-compete clause.

 Co-hosts Duji (Susan Catanese) and Dominic Dieter each worked on Rover's Morning Glory before the move to WMMS; since then, the show has expanded to include sound engineer Chocolate Charlie (Mike Toomey), phone screener Mattitude/Flatitude (Matt Novick), Video Anthony Snitzer, Producer Dumb (Shaun Street) and former intern Jeffrey LaRocque.
-Past show members at WMMS include, Ryan Hoppe, Scott Taylor (now a reporter at WJLA in Washington, DC, Kaitlin Geosano, and Rob Garguilo.
+Past show members at WMMS include, Ryan Hoppe, Scott Taylor (now a reporter at WJLA in Washington, D.C., Kaitlin Geosano, and Rob Garguilo.
 Past affiliates at WMMS include WAMX/Huntington, WMFS-FM/Memphis, WNDE/Indianapolis, WXEG/Dayton, WRXS/Columbus, and the now defunct Extreme Talk.
 The show is now syndicated to WKGB-FM/Binghamton, WRKK/Williamsport, and WZNE/Rochester; replays continuously on a dedicated iHeartRadio channel; is available on demand through iHeartRadio; and broadcasts over the Livestream video platform.
 WMMS itself also airs The Rover Rewind, a weekly recap show on Saturday mornings.
 Rover is under contract with WMMS through 2022.

 Described by The Plain Dealer as "testosterone-fueled", the show dominates younger demographics, particularly male listeners ages 18–34.
 Cleveland Magazine has called the show a "juggernaut", and readers of Cleveland Scene named Rover the best Cleveland radio personality in 2009, 2014, and 2015 (Scene had previously recognized either Rover or his show four straight years, from 2004 to 2007, all prior to the move to WMMS).
 The broadcast consists entirely of talk, a mix of current events, pop culture, and stories from the staff.
 Regular segments include "The Shizzy", a daily news update; "Tech Tuesday", where listeners pose consumer electronics questions to an industry expert; and "The Thursday Hook-Up", a call-in dating game.
 Rover regularly takes calls throughout the show, and often interviews guests in studio and over the phone.
-Cleveland Police briefly detained Ky-Mani Marley after the singer threatened Rover for comments made during an April 20, 2010 in-studio interview.
+Cleveland Police briefly detained Ky-Mani Marley after the singer threatened Rover for comments made during an April 20, 2010, in-studio interview.
 On October 26, 2010, Rover hired a witch doctor to curse LeBron James after the NBA star left the Cleveland Cavaliers.